unDocUMeantIt/bash_script_skeleton/README.md

 - `skip` to indicate if your script is skipping something
 - `write_new_file` to write content to a file with control for its previous existence
 - `edit_file` to open files for editing
-- `function_body` to print the content of a bash function, e.g. to write your own functions and add them to the function library for use in other scripts
+- `function_body` to print the content of a bash function, e.&#8239;g. to write your own functions and add them to the function library for use in other scripts

 ### Activating these functions in your scripts